dsmcclain/yahtzee_calculator/ReadMe.md

 A breakdown of the rules can be found [here](https://www.wikihow.com/Play-Yahtzee).

-The Yahtzee Calculator consists of two three files: this readme, a file containing the app itself (yahtzee.rb), and a dependency containing all of the probability calculations (yahtzee-calculations.rb).
+The Yahtzee Calculator consists of four files: this readme, a file containing the app itself (yahtzee.rb), a file containing some basic Rspec tests (yahtzee_spec.rb), and a dependency containing all of the probability calculations (yahtzee-calculations.rb).

 The app is written in ruby 2.5.1  If you have ruby installed locally, you